Etheridge Lab

 Lake Mattamuskeet

 We are finalizing our research on the water quality leaving waterfowl impoundments under different management schemes.
 The high frequency water quality monitoring allowed us to identify what conditions promote the export of nutrients to the eutrophic lake.
 The end goal of this research is to improve the management of the waterfowl impoundments to reduce nutrient export and improve the health of the lake.
+Initial results can be found in our articles published in Wetlands and Water, Air, & Soil Pollution.

 Coastal Agriculture and Watershed Resiliency